Making learning accessible for every student

 Engaging students in their learning

-Discover how SMART products are helping students with additional learning needs to become more motivated to engage in their learning.
+Discover how SMART products are helping students with special needs become more motivated to engage in their learning.

 Giving students with autism autonomy over their learning

-Find out why having new ways to access learning is empowering students with additional learning needs to take more responsibility for their learning.
+Find out why having new ways to access learning is empowering students with special needs to take more responsibility for their learning.

 Providing new ways to overcome barriers

-Learn how SMART products have given students with additional learning needs different ways to demonstrate their knowledge and communicate their needs.
+Learn how SMART products have given students with special needs different ways to demonstrate their knowledge and communicate their needs.

 Smart Inclusion for the 21st Century Classroom